 Make sure they have the right gear!

 And when it’s warm, and you’ve got the hose out…. try our range of hooded bath towels, perfect for getting them dry again!
-To keep the sun off, look at our range of hats that they can make their own and colour in!
+To keep the sun off, look at our range of caps that they can make their own and colour in!

 Whatever the weather, take a look at some of these gardening activities for children and families: